Nishat Khan: Early life

-Khan was born in 1960 in Kolkata, India.
-He is the son of Imrat Khan and the nephew of Vilayat Khan, who come from the leading family of instrumental music in the North Indian classical tradition, the Etawah Gharana.
+Nishat Khan was born on 25 October 1960 in Park Circus area of Kolkata, India in a house on a road named after his grandfather 'Ustad Enayat Khan Avenue'.
+He is the son of the sitar player Imrat Khan and the nephew of the legendary sitar player Vilayat Khan, who come from the leading family of instrumental music in the North Indian classical tradition, the Etawah gharana.
 With seven generations of sitar and surbahar (bass sitar) players, they directly influenced the evolution of sitar up to the present day.

-Nishat Khan started playing the sitar at the age of 3 and gave his first concert at the age of 7 in Kolkata.
+Khan started playing the sitar at the age of 3 and gave his first concert at the age of 7 in Kolkata.
 Riyaaz (practice) was rigorous, disciplined and enjoyable, often playing late into the night.
 He was always around music and there was no conversation without it, all his entertainment was centered on music.
 Nishat learned from his father and his guru, responsible for initiating his career, though his uncle Vilayat Khan was a great influence and inspiration for him.
 He even skipped school to play sitar, and his father agreed to let him practice instead.
 Of course he attended a lot of concerts, as his family was always having visiting musicians and friends and when he returned home, an analysis of what he heard and “taalim” (training) would start.